An A-Z expat guide for internationals relocating and living in Israel.

 - There are many local entertainment channels with Hebrew and English programs.
 There are local Russian and Arabic channels as well.

-- National Geographic channels, The Discovery channels, CBS Zone are all available.
+- National Geographic channels, The Discovery channels, CBS Reality are all available.

-- There are 7 movie channels; drama, comedy, foreign movies and classics on MGM.
-Any English movie will have Hebrew subtitles.
+- There are many movie channels; drama, comedy, foreign movies and classics.
+English movie will have Hebrew subtitles.

 - There are local documentary channels too.
 Israeli's love reality TV and you can watch local versions of Big Brother, Survivor, The Amazing Race, Master Chef etc. There are a number of quiz shows and lots of cooking programs with local top chefs and master bakers.